rojo-rbx/rojo/docs/sync-details.md

 !!! info
     In the future, Rojo will support `.rbxmx` models.
 See [issue #7](https://github.com/LPGhatguy/rojo/issues/7) for more details and updates on this feature.

+!!! warning
+    Prior to version 0.4.9, the `Properties` and `Children` properties are required on all instances in JSON models!

 JSON model files are fairly strict; any syntax errors will cause the model to fail to sync!
 They look like this:

 `hello.model.json`